wrld3d/ios-api/README.md

 ### WRLD API Key
 In order to use the WRLD iOS API, you must sign up for a free developer account at https://www.wrld3d.com/developers.
 After signing up, you'll be able to create an [API key](https://www.wrld3d.com/developers/apikeys) for your apps.

-After signing up for a developer account and creating an API key, add it to the demo app [plist file](https://github.com/wrld3d/ios-api/blob/master/ApiDemo/Info.plist#L49) as described [above](#getting-started).
+After signing up for a developer account and creating an API key, add it to the dev app [plist file](https://github.com/wrld3d/ios-api/blob/master/DevApp/Info.plist#L49) as described [above](#getting-started).

 If you are creating a new app, or integrating WRLD 3D Maps into an existing app, the API key should be present in the main bundle info dictionary for the key "WrldApiKey" at the time the [WRLDMapView](https://github.com/wrld3d/ios-api/blob/master/src/private/WRLDMapView.mm) is created.